tywalch/electrodb/README.md

 *What to do about it:*
 Make sure you have spelled the identifier correctly or that you actually passed a replacement.

-### Invalid Key Facet Template
+### Invalid Key Composite Attribute Template
 *Code: 1003*

 *Why this occurred:*
-You are trying to use the custom Key Facet Template and the format you passed is invalid.
+You are trying to use the custom Key Composite Attribute Template and the format you passed is invalid.

 *What to do about it:*
-Checkout the section on [Facet Templates](#facet-templates) and verify your template conforms to the rules detailed there.
+Checkout the section on [Composite Attribute Templates](#composite attribute-templates) and verify your template conforms to the rules detailed there.

 ### Duplicate Indexes
 *Code: 1004*